syncfusion-content/xamarin-docs/Xamarin/SfMaps/DataLabels.md

 ## Setting contrast color

-Based on the shape background color, contrast color will be applied for the data labels.
+Based on the background color of the shapes, contrast color will be applied to data labels.

 {% tabs %}